Should You Lie About Your Age in Your Online Dating Profile?

 This is your Disappointing Body Self image.
 Take your Body Love image, make it the size of a hand grenade, and imagine throwing it right into the center of your Disappointing Body Image, watching it explode and completely destroy the Disappointing image.
 Speed the whole thing up and do it several more times.
 Do this until you cannot get a clear image of the Disappointing Body Self Image.

 on several sheets of paper and put one near your computer, one in your closet, and one near the bathroom mirror.
 Glance at your new name often during the day.

 You can do a quick version of the whole ultimate Body Love Diamond Self exercise whenever you are interacting with a guy (whether online or not), heading on a date or need to be comfortable in your own skin and at ease with your body, your age and your appearance.

 Just like snowflakes, there are no two self-loving names that are alike.
 Yours is completely unique and will make your appearance look different to you and to others.
 Believe it or not, your new nickname will also change your body and your health and help you look younger!

 Skeptical?
 Here’s how it works.
 Self-attacking thoughts cause stress and chronic tightness in your back and other muscle systems, collapse your posture, and physically change your blood (cortisol levels which measure anxiety, to name just one factor) so that you age more rapidly.
 They hurt your health.
 Not to mention creating tension lines and darkness in the face.
 Your body war stories have aged you and taken their toll on you physically both inside and out.

 When you create and use a sensual identity you banish these afflictions.
 You find your natural joy and playfulness, the youthful sparkle of being fully alive in the present moment.
 And men will find you ultra-attractive.
 Lie About Your Age?
 No Need.
-And for more articles about online dating issues like romance scams or boomer dating read the baby boomer dating advice blog.
+And if you are a beginner, be sure to keep reading more articles about online dating issues like romance scams or if you’re over 45.